Freskoko/INF161_H23/project/README.md

 # README for INF161 data parsing

-This README explains issues met, decisons made, and features added
+This README explains issues met, decisons made, and features added, for the entire INF161 project this fall.

 # Data exploration:
 In figs, there are images presenting each of the coloums in the final data frame, plotted against the total amount of traffic.